agopdev/productstore-service-java/README.md

 This file is for the docker configuration, in this case only contains the image and container configuration for mysql.
 You can consult the password for the database here.
 P.D.: I know it's better to use a `.env` file, but this is a simple project, go ahead if you want to integrate a `.env`.

+## About the repo...
+I use `main` as prod branch, `develop` as working branch.
+If you want to implement a feature, fix, etc. just create a new branch that comes from `develop` using the prefix `feature/` or `fix` and separating words by `-` symbol.

+Example:
+- `feature/new-endpoint`
+- `fix/readme-file`

 #
 # Final note